ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q27 – Miscellaneous Tools

-The final question of this year's survey looked at knowledge levels across various front-end tools (some of which didn't quite fit into any of the categories that had been asked about previously).
+The final question looked at knowledge levels across various front-end tools (some of which didn't quite fit into any of the categories that had been asked about previously).

 Respondents were asked to – **Please indicate your experience with the following front-end tools**.